 - Use proper step stools or ladders – not chairs – when climbing to reach high items.

 The University Safety Committee, which includes electees and appointees from the administration, faculty, and staff meets once a month.
-Suggestions to improve safety procedures should be submitted to the Environmental Health and Safety Manager.
-Liability insurance for the university is handled by the Finance and Operations Office.
+Suggestions to improve safety procedures should be submitted to Environmental Health and Safety.
+Liability insurance for the university is handled by the Administrative Services Office.

 Each new employee is given a copy of the university’s Introduction to Health and Safety, and the Emergency Procedures Handbook.
-Additional copies are available in Human Resources or through the Environmental Health and Safety Manager’s office.
+Additional copies are available in Human Resources or Environmental Health and Safety.